Yousuf-Basir/cprograms/README.md

 # cprograms
-My practice code of c program for data structer.
+My practice code of c programs for data structer.